CarmineMattia/React-Form/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+## Live Demo 🌐

+Check out the live demo of the React Form Component [here](https://react-multist3p-form.netlify.app/).
+Fill out the form and experience its interactive features!

 ## Overview 🌟

 The React Form Component is a dynamic and interactive form built with React and TypeScript.
 It's like having a friendly assistant to collect user information without the hassle! 💁‍♀️💼